A high-order wideband direct solver for electromagnetic scattering from bodies of revolution: A high-order solver

 Using these identities, and the following construction of the operator $\surfgrad \surflap^{-1}$, it is possible to build the discretized system matrix {\em without} any numerical differentiation, despite the presence of so many surface differential operators.

-When using the generalized Debye source representation, as described in Section~\ref{sec_debye}, in constructing the surface vector fields $\bJ$, $\bK$ from the sources $\rho$, $\sigma$ it is necessary to apply the inverse of the Laplace-Beltrami operator $\surflap$.
-On a general surface, this is quite difficult and a topic of ongoing research~\cite{imbertgerard_2017,frittelli_2016,oneil2017}.
-However, on a surface of revolution, the procedure is reduced to solving a series of uncoupled ODEs. in order to evaluate $\alpha = \triangle^{-1}_\Gamma f$ we instead solve the forward problem
+When using the generalized Debye source representation, as described in Section~\ref{sec_pec}, to construct the surface vector fields $\bJ$, $\bK$ from the sources $\rho$, $\sigma$ it is necessary to apply the inverse of the Laplace-Beltrami operator $\surflap$.
+On a general surface, this is rather complicated and a topic of ongoing research~\cite{imbertgerard_2017,frittelli_2016,oneil2017}.
+However, on a surface of revolution, the procedure is reduced to solving a series of uncoupled ODEs with periodic boundary conditions.
+In order to evaluate $\alpha = \surflap^{-1} f$ we instead solve the forward problem

 where it is assumed that $f$ is a mean-zero function.
 On a surface of revolution, this can be reduced to a sequence of uncoupled variable coefficient constrained ODEs, one for each mode $m$:

 where, as before,